 About the college

-Despite its name, New College was founded in 1379, about 200 years after the University came into existence.
-It is one of the largest, most famous and architecturally striking colleges, with beautiful gardens, and a variety of modern and old buildings.
+New College is one of the largest, most famous and architecturally striking colleges, with beautiful gardens, and a variety of modern and old buildings.
+It has a thriving, supportive and internationally diverse graduate community, with approximately 100 new graduates admitted each year.

 The college has a relaxed, friendly and open atmosphere, in which everyone can flourish both socially and academically.
 The college is proud of its actively engaged student body with an excellent reputation for promoting the social, academic, and sporting interests of its members.